Threat or promise? E-auto boom could cost industry jobs

 Zwickau’s auto industry began in 1904, when August Horch founded a carmaker under his own name and then started Audi, now part of Volkswagen and headquartered in southern Germany.
 The manufacturers were taken over by the communist authorities after World War II and from the 1950s to the 1990s turned out the two-stroke, plastic-bodied Trabants.
 The exhaust-spewing Trabant passed into history after Germany was reunified in 1990, and so did the jobs making them.

-But Volkswagen came in and invested heavily in 1991, turning out Polos and Golfs and keeping the region of Saxony in the auto game.
+But Volkswagen came in and invested heavily from 1990, turning out Golfs and Passats and keeping the region of Saxony in the auto game.
 Today there is a large network of suppliers and service providers connected to the industry; some 20,000 work for automakers in Saxony, and 75,000 at suppliers.

 For now, Volkswagen has pledged no compulsory layoffs in Zwickau before 2025, under a deal struck with its powerful labor representatives.
 The company’s electric pivot is part of its effort to leave behind the scandal in which the company admitted to cheating on diesel engine emissions tests.